LagoVista/docs/Simulator/AzureIoTHub.md

 A [Unique Key](../Topics/Keys.md) to identify the message

 3. Transport (*Required*)
-For an Azure IoT Hub Simulator, this should be `Azure IoT Hub`
+`Azure IoT Hub`

 4. Default End Point (*Required*)
 This is the full URL of your IoT hub.
 It should be something similar to `myiothub.azure-devices.net`

 5. Access Key (*Required*)
-The primary key for the Device ID as specified for this simulator.
+The primary key for the Device ID as specified for this simulator

 6. Device Id (*Required*)
 Device ID that has been allocated on your Azure IoT Hub

 7. Default Payload Type (*Required*)
 Default format of the payload you will send with each message.
-This can be either a simple string or [Binary](BinaryContent.md)
+This can be either a simple string or [Binary](BinaryContent.md).

 8. Description
 Free-form text used to provide notes for your simulator